Pond Lehockey

 Timing

-Policies differ, but most require a six-month waiting period before long-term disability payments commence, and most provide payments until the claimant reaches the age of 65.
+Policies differ, but most require a six-month waiting period before long-term disability payments commence.
+The majority of policies provide payments until the claimant reaches the age of 65.

 However, at any point until that time, the insurance company is permitted to request a review of the claim to evaluate whether the disability has changed or lessened in severity.
 If their medical experts determine that is the case, they will immediately deny the claim and discontinue payments — unless the claimant successfully sues to overturn that determination.